 NBC-TV’s The Voice introduced her to the world as a singer of stunning power and range with the presence and ability to draw comparisons to Etta James, Janis Joplin, Bonnie Raitt and Melissa Etheridge, to name just a few of the great torchbearers whose legacies she evokes.
-Now McClellan’s debut international release Fear Nothing presents her as a true and original artist — a songwriter, multi-instrumentalist and dynamic presence with the ability, authority and very good site desire to carve her own place in music history.
+Now McClellan’s debut international release Fear Nothing presents her as a true and original artist — a songwriter, multi-instrumentalist and dynamic presence with the ability, authority and desire to carve her own place in music history.

 “I believe that I have a message,” says McClellan.
 “It’s simple: be yourself, love yourself, always be honest, and let the rest come naturally.
 That’s the way I live my life and make my music.”
 And that’s the easygoing Zen she applied to the recording of Fear Nothing at Los Angeles’ House of Blues studios with producer David Z. (Prince, Fine Young Cannibals, Billy Idol, Buddy Guy) and the superb rock and roots session players he assembled: guitarist Josh Sklair, keyboardist Jimmy Pugh, bassist Hutch Hutchinson and drummer Tony Braunagal — all noted producers in their own right.
 McClellan also brought along her own longtime guitar foil Billy Vazquez, and a stack of mostly upbeat and entirely heartfelt new songs.

 “Making Fear Nothing was as smooth as melting butter on a oven-hot slice of bread,” the veteran of the south Florida club scene recounts.
-“I showed the songs to the guys and then we played them together in the generic viagra samples studio and that was it.
+“I showed the songs to the guys and then we played them together in the studio and that was it.
 We played some of them two or three times, but a lot of performances on the album are first takes, so they have that edgy, live feeling just like on stage.”

 McClellan’s anthemically rocking “I Can’t Hide Me” is a bold declaration of purpose.
-Its rollicking roadhouse feel buoys a sweetly snarling vocal performance — dappled with her rich vibrato and issues canadian cipro for sale skyrocketing notes that fly to the heights of her astonishing register — that celebrates her “what you see is what you get” attitude.
+Its rollicking roadhouse feel buoys a sweetly snarling vocal performance — dappled with her rich vibrato and skyrocketing notes that fly to the heights of her astonishing register — that celebrates her “what you see is what you get” attitude.
 And with McClellan, there’s plenty to see.
 For the past 15 years, from the day she left her job as a dentist’s assistant for a lunch break and never returned, she’s kept her head shaven and added a series of tattoos that help tell her life story.
 Her orca and bear body art speak of her part-Native American heritage.
 McClellan’s colorful peacock-and microphone sleeve was acquired during her time on The Voice, where she was a wildly popular “Final 4” contestant earlier this year.

 Fear Nothing is McClellan’s fifth CD and the first she didn’t have to make in fits and starts as she’d save enough money from performing five nights a week in clubs around her Fort Lauderdale base to pay for more studio time.
 “It was so much fun to just go in and record all the songs at once, and I think that joy got caught on tape, too,” she relates.
 It’s palpable in the romantic ballad “Come To Me,” where McClellan’s flowing piano melody carries verses that brim with promises of devotion until the choruses provide their soaring crescendos.
 “It Ain’t Me” is equally ardent, albeit in spinning a tale of lies and their consequences over a funky, blues powered arrangement that taps McClellan’s strong background in roots music.
-The latter runs even deeper in “Nobody’s Fault But Mine,” a tune by early Delta bluesman Blind Willie Johnson that McClellan discovered on an album by one of her inspirations, the late jazz and cheap generic india viagra blues giant Nina Simone.
+The latter runs even deeper in “Nobody’s Fault But Mine,” a tune by early Delta bluesman Blind Willie Johnson that McClellan discovered on an album by one of her inspirations, the late jazz and blues giant Nina Simone.
 “Tender of the Most” is another song that captures her ongoing celebration of life, blending her piano with a catchy, percolating drum beat.
 And “I See Love” is a pure shot of joy, celebrating the power of the sweetest of emotions.
-“When I played the types best deal for propecia Atlanta Pride Festival in October, nobody out of those 50,000 people had heard this song before, and they all started singing along,” McClellan says.
+“When I played the Atlanta Pride Festival in October, nobody out of those 50,000 people had heard this song before, and they all started singing along,” McClellan says.
 “It was beautiful.”

 Fear Nothing also marks the first time McClellan has written songs with other artists.
 Most notably there’s “Love Will Find A Way Out,” co-written, produced by and recorded by Keb’ Mo,’ who also plays scalding blues guitar on the track, in his Nashville home studio.
 “He was the one person in the world I most wanted to write with, and as luck had it he’s a friend of my manager,” McClellan explains.
 “Keb made everything so easy because he is such a pro.
 Some people are just born with it and he definitely was.
 I am honored to have worked with him.
 Keb and his family are a sweet clan, and I felt warm to he welcomed into their home.
 I went in with no expectations and came out with a song that drives itself with just a little help from Keb and me….”

 In that sense, the song returns McClellan to her beginnings in music.
 She was born in East Tennessee and raised in Virginia’s hilly south.
-Today, McClellan plays more than 10 instruments, including guitar, trumpet, French horn and a host of other fretted and usefull link diovan price increase percussive devices.
+Today, McClellan plays more than 10 instruments, including guitar, trumpet, French horn and a host of other fretted and percussive devices.
 She shares, “It was kind of inevitable that I’d be a musician.
 I started writing my own songs when I was 13, but it just took me a while to make up my mind and really go for it.”